- Published on

 The Real-World Impact on Velocity

 Teams that have embraced these tools are already seeing some pretty dramatic results.
-The explosion of AI coding assistants has put code creation and review efficiency on steroids.
-Just look at GitHub Copilot—its user base shot up to over 15 million by early 2025, a whopping 400% increase in just one year.
-Developers now lean on it for roughly 46% of their code.
+The explosion of AI coding assistants has dramatically accelerated code creation and review efficiency.
+Just look at GitHub Copilot—its user base shot up to over 15 million by early 2025, a 4x increase in just one year.
+Developers now lean on it for roughly 46% of their code in files where Copilot is enabled.

 This has had a massive ripple effect on merge times.
-Some teams are reporting that their average pull request duration has dropped from 9.6 days down to just 2.4 days.
-That's a 4x speedup.
-You can dig into more of these stats on how AI is accelerating development cycles.
+According to research from DevOps analytics firm Opsera, some teams have seen their average pull request duration drop from 9.6 days down to just 2.4 days—a 4x speedup.

 AI is fundamentally changing the economics of code review.
 By automating the low-level checks, it allows senior engineers to spend their valuable time on high-impact architectural feedback instead of catching typos and syntax errors.